 Motorcycle mechanics may elect to obtain voluntary certification from one or more motorcycle manufacturers.
 Because specialized manufacturer certification may be required for employment at a manufacturer dealership or retail store, many motorcycle mechanics elect to obtain certification to increase their job prospects and marketability.

 Most motorcycle manufacturers, such as such as Harley-Davidson, Honda, Suzuki and BMW motorcycles, offer certification programs.
 Which certification program a potential motorcycle mechanic chooses depends on which vehicles they expect to be working on most often in their career; it is possible to gain multiple certifications.

 Students interested in obtaining certifications may complete manufacturer electives through many motorcycle repair and motorcycle technician certificate programs, or may take certification courses offered through trade schools or community colleges.
 A manufacturer certification program typically includes training in manufacturer diagnostic test equipment, special tools, parts systems and specific vehicle models.

 - Recently Updated

-Motorcycle Mechanics work on motorcycles, dirt bikes, mopeds and other small engine vehicles.
-They can use their experience in...
+Motorcycle mechanics work on motorcycles, dirt bikes, mopeds and other small engine vehicles.
+Read on to learn about the...